blacklanternsecurity/ratelimit/README.md

 Checks if a request should be allowed and returns the retry-after time in seconds.

 **Parameters:**
-- `ip`: Client IP address
+- `ip`: Source IP address (optional, automatically normalized)
-- `destination`: Destination hostname/URL
+- `destination`: Destination hostname/URL (optional, automatically normalized)
-- `identifier`: Custom identifier for the rate limit
+- `identifier`: Custom identifier for the rate limit (e.g. API key, user ID, etc.)
 - `maxReqs`: Optional override for max requests (uses config default if not provided)

 **Returns:**